About the Service

 For example, In August 2021 I started building an affiliate website from zero, and in April and May the average (passive) revenue of this website was $2,500 per month.
 I will keep this website for a while and then I am planning to sell it for a hefty profit.

-I created this asset with a solid Keyword and Content Strategy, Internal Linking, and PBN Links.
+I created this asset with a solid Keyword and Content Strategy, Internal Linking, and Feeder links.

 How do I know it's safe?
 Well, the website always had an upward trend and went through 2 Google updates without being affected.

-Elephant in the room Number 2: Can I run PBNs to clients' websites?
+Elephant in the room Number 2: Can I run Feeder links to clients' websites?
 What type of reports can I produce?

 First I'll make something very clear: when the order is completed I will deliver partial reports.